best fish to clean aquarium glass

 Handle Material Premium plastic with non-slip surface

-Storage Feature Hanging hole for easy storage
+Storage Feature Hanging hole for convenient storage

 Cleaning Instructions Rinse with tap water before and after use